 - all loans, due bills and accounts payable; - all known liabilities, due or not, including all contractual liabilities which are due, the object of which is payment in cash or in kind (including the amount of any dividends declared by the Fund still to be paid out); - any reserves authorised or approved by the Board of Directors, in particular those which have been built up with a view to meeting any potential losses on certain investments of the Fund; and - any other liabilities of the Fund, except those represented by the Fund's own resources.
-When valuing the amount of such other liabilities, all expenses to be borne by the Fund must be taken into account and include: - the costs of incorporation and subsequent amendments to the articles of incorporation; - all costs of distribution of shares; - as applicable, charges and/or expenses or indemnification payments to the Directors, the Day-to-Day Managers, the Management Company, the Investment Manager , the Depositary (including any correspondents (clearing system or bank) of the Depositary to whom custody of the assets of the Fund is entrusted), the Central Administration Agent and any other agents of the Fund as well as the sales agent(s) as provided in their respective agreements with the Fund; - the costs of legal counsel and of auditing the Fund's annual accounts; - advertising costs; - the cost of printing, translating (where necessary), publishing and distributing the semi-annual report and accounts, the annual audited report and accounts and all prospectuses and of publishing prices in the financial press; - the costs of holding the shareholders' meetings and the meetings of the Board of Directors; - fees (if any) of the Directors and reimbursement to all Directors of their reasonable insurance coverage, travelling, hotel and other incidental expenses of attending and returning from meetings of the Directors, or of committees thereof, or general meetings of the shareholders of the Fund; - the fees and expenses involved in registering (and maintaining the registration of) the Fund (and/or each Sub-Fund) with governmental agencies or stock exchanges to permit the sale of, or dealing in, the material for use in any particular jurisdiction;
+When valuing the amount of such other liabilities, all expenses to be borne by the Fund must be taken into account and include: - the costs of incorporation and subsequent amendments to the articles of incorporation; - all costs of distribution of shares: - as applicable, charges and/or expenses or indemnification payments to the Directors, the Day-to-Day Managers, the Management Company, the Investment Manager , the Depositary (including any correspondents (clearing system or bank) of the Depositary to whom custody of the assets of the Fund is entrusted), the Central Administration Agent and any other agents of the Fund as well as the sales agent(s) as provided in their respective agreements with the Fund; - the costs of legal counsel and of auditing the Fund's annual accounts; - advertising costs; - the cost of printing, translating (where necessary), publishing and distributing the semi-annual report and accounts, the annual audited report and accounts and all prospectuses and of publishing prices in the financial press; - the costs of holding the shareholders' meetings and the meetings of the Board of Directors; - fees (if any) of the Directors and reimbursement to all Directors of their reasonable insurance coverage, travelling, hotel and other incidental expenses

-- all taxes and duties levied by the government authorities and stock exchanges; - any other operating expenses including financial, bank or brokerage charges incurred when buying or selling assets or otherwise; and - all other expenses of the Management Company (if any), the Transfer Agent, the Depositary, the Corporate Secretarial, the Investment Manager, the Investment Advisor, the Central Administration Agent, the Registrar Agent on behalf of the Fund.
+- of attending and returning from meetings of the Directors, or of committees thereof, or general meetings of the shareholders of the Fund; - the fees and expenses involved in registering (and maintaining the registration of) the Fund (and/or each Sub-Fund) with governmental agencies or stock exchanges to permit the sale of, or dealing in, the material for use in any particular jurisdiction; - all taxes and duties levied by the government authorities and stock exchanges; - any other operating expenses financial, bank or brokerage charges incurred when buying or selling assets or otherwise; and - all other expenses of the Management Company (if any), the Transfer Agent, the Depositary, the Corporate Secretarial, the Investment Manager, the Investment Advisor, the Central Administration Agent, the Registrar Agent on behalf of the Fund; and - any other operating expense such as lease cost, salaries, as well as operating expenses triggered by a legal requirement such as VaR, KIID, risk management services or tax services, or all other similar operational services provided on an occasional or recurrent basis.

+The level of these operational expenses will be disclosed periodically in the Fund's annual reports.
 When valuing the amount of these liabilities the Fund shall take into account the administrative or other expenses of a regular or periodic nature pro rata temporis.